hyrorre/CrossChronox/README.md

 CrossChronox is a Cross-platform rhythm game based on Rust.
 It works on Windows, macOS, and Linux.
 We can play bms, bme, bml, pms, and bmson.
-Read Wiki for more information.

-LICENSE : LGPL v3

 (WIP)